 I know this, that this particular entity is impossibly happy, because it sings all night and day.
 I assume it is a young bird because age brings such cynicism.
-As we grow older we realize that it isn’t fruitful or beneficial in any way to sing all the damn time like we don’t have a care in the world.
-This bird sings all the damn time like it doesn’t have a care in the world.
+As we grow older we realize that it isn’t fruitful to sing all the damn time like we haven’t a care in the world.
+This bird sings all the damn time like it hasn’t a care in the world.

 I have nothing against it, honestly.
 I’m one to celebrate happiness and sing right along when I hear it.
-Though not entirely immune to the cynicism of age, I’ve trained very hard to keep (or, perhaps, re-adopt) the carefree spirit of youth.
+Though not entirely immune to the bitterness of age, I’ve trained very hard to keep (or, perhaps, readopt) the carefree spirit of my youth.
 I applaud this frivolous fowl.

 But there are times when enough seems to be enough.
-Last night, around 1:30 in the morning, I thought to myself “shouldn’t that about wrap it up, you daffy duck?”
+Last night around 1:30 in the morning I thought to myself, “isn’t that about enough, you daft duck?”

 It wasn’t.
 It wasn’t enough for this daft duck.
-Now, mind you, I don’t know what species of bird it is, so when I say “fowl” or “duck” I am simply searching for synonyms for this songstress.
-Honestly, I don’t know if its male or female, either, but “songstress” sounded good in that sentence.
+Now, mind you, I don’t know what species of bird it is, so when I say “fowl” or “duck” I am simply searching for synonyms for the songstress.
+Honestly, I don’t know if its male or female, either, but “songstress” sounded right in that sentence.

-To put this critter’s canticle into perspective I would say that it is akin to one of those automobile alarms you hear in the distance from time to time.
+To put this critter’s canticle in context I would convey that it is akin to one of those car alarms that you catch occasionally.
 I’m talking about the one’s that change their pitch and rhythm every few seconds.
-They seem to last for hours as you wonder how everyone in the universe can hear the alarm but the poor unfortunate with the pocket clicker that controls it.
-It’s almost amusing at first.
-Then the minutes tick by and the sheer annoyance and repetition of the chorus has you seeking shells for your shotgun.
+They seem to last for hours as you wonder how everyone in the universe can hear this alarm but the poor unfortunate soul that controls it.
+It’s almost amusing at first, but then the minutes tick by and the sheer annoyance and repetition of the chorus has you seeking shells for your shotgun.

-Not that you would do it.
-I wouldn’t be any more inclined to shoot a happy bird in the trees than you would be to fire a round into an idle, if vexatious, auto.
+Not that you would do that.
+And I wouldn’t be any more inclined to shoot a happy bird in the trees than you would be to fire a round into an idle, if vexatious, auto.
 A fleeting thought, nothing more.

 I suppose it deserves a name, this newfound friend of mine.
-Can you name a bird “vexatious”?
+Can you dub a bird “Vexatious”?

-I’m certain it won’t be long before the natural predators of the wild and the aching joints of age disperse this baby birdie’s mirth into the natural bitterness of life.
-For now I will enjoy the carefree song of my vexing companion at every hour except the 2 am one.
+I’m certain it won’t be long before the natural predators of the wild and the aching joints of age disperse this baby birdie’s mirth into the natural acerbity of life.
+But in the meantime, I will enjoy the carefree song of my vexing companion at every hour except the 2 am one.
 In the mornings I will appreciate the lyrical dawn.
-In the afternoons I will be inclined to sing along.
-Come evening, an amusement for the wife and I.
+In the afternoons I’ll be inclined to sing along.
+In the evenings he’ll be an amusement for Mrs C and me.